Survival myths that could get you hurt

 You should pull out a left over sting

 When you get stung by a bee or certain flying pests, the sting can snap off and be left poking out your skin.
-It goes without saying that the sting needs to be removed, but never pinch the sting to pull it out, always use an upwards scraping motion.
-The reason is that in all animal stings, the venom has to travel the full length of the sting, which means that its in all parts of it.
+It goes without saying that the sting needs to be removed, but never pinch the sting to pull it out, always use an upward scraping motion.
+The reason is that in all animal stings, the venom has to travel the full length of the sting, which means that it’s in all parts of it.
 If you pinch or squeeze the sting to pull it out then you’re going to squeeze all the venom that’s inside it out of both ends, and considering one of those ends is in your skin, this could cause extra venom to enter your system.
-Try to scrape it out with a finger nail or a knife, but if you absolutely have to pinch it to get enough grip then make sure you grab as low down the sting as possible.
+Try to scrape it out with a fingernail or a knife, but if you absolutely have to pinch it to get enough grip then make sure you grab as low down the sting as possible.

 Rubbing two sticks together makes fire